 The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others, that this has been appropriately cited or quoted.
 We recommend reviewers in the peer review process to completely check and control the similarities and guide authors to avoid similarities with other published materials.

-We check all manuscripts using iThenticate plagiarism checker in at least 2 important steps:
+We check all manuscripts using the iThenticate plagiarism checker in at least 2 important steps: